Aarau: Transport

-Aarau railway station is a terminus of the S-Bahn Zürich on the line S3.
+Aarau railway station is a terminus of the S-Bahn Zürich on the line S11.

 The town is also served with public transport provided by Busbetrieb Aarau AG.

+Routes

 Population

 The population of Aarau grew continuously from 1800 until about 1960, when the city reached a peak population of 17,045, more than five times its population in 1800.
 However, since 1960 the population has fallen by 8%.
 There are three reasons for this population loss: firstly, since the completion of Telli (a large apartment complex), the city has not had any more considerable land developments.
 Secondly, the number of people per household has fallen; thus, the existing dwellings do not hold as many people.
 Thirdly, population growth was absorbed by neighboring municipalities in the regional urban area, and numerous citizens of Aarau moved into the countryside.
 This trend might have stopped since the turn of the 21st century.
 Existing industrial developments are being used for new purposes instead of standing empty.